Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 For ammo type, there’s buckshot and slug.
 The performance of these two ammo types will vary.

-For example, record this difference on your DOPE if you record massive shot pattern variety at the point of impact using buckshot when a slug is still on target.
+I record this difference on your DOPE if I have a massive shot pattern variety at the point of impact using buckshot when a slug is still on target.

 Frequently Asked Questions